 Here are three trout reels from three different makers that have much in common.
 They are all very large arbor designs with dramatically ported, skeletonized frames for maximum capacity with minimum weight.
-Many reels today share these traits, however, these three have additional characteristics that set them apart; they feature narrow spool widths for intuitive, uniform line retrieval and are exceptional rigidity with minimum flex for such light-weight construction.
+Many reels today share these traits, however, these three have additional characteristics that set them apart; they feature narrow spool widths for intuitive, uniform line retrieval and have exceptional rigidity with minimum flex for such light-weight construction.
 Beyond that, they come from three different places; Florida, California and (by way of Britain) Korea.
 Each has its own subtle sounds, audible but never loud, different feels to the detents in their drag knobs, varied handle designs and, of course, different drag systems.
 Different but all are incrementally fine-tunable allowing just the right amount of drag to protect light tippets but apply appropriate strain to a trout to bring it to net while still green.

 I selected these three reels only in part for the high quality design and performance they share; each balances perfectly with a specific rod that form the core quiver for my large trout river, dry fly angling.
 The Nautilus FWX 7/8 mates with Sage ONE 9'/#5 with a RIO Gold, The Galvan Torque T-6 with G.Loomis NRX 9'/#4 also with Gold and the Hardy Ultralite DD 4000, the easiest and most obvious choice, for Hardy's Zenith 9'/#5 mounted with SA Mastery Expert Distance Taper.